pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 ## TLDR
 Both physical and mental health should both be paid attention to and taken care of.

+Danny
+Danny "Fingers" Fontana, once a trumpet player known for his lightning-fast runs and smoky speakeasy gigs, was facing his own financial blues.
+His restaurant, "The Blues Burger Joint," hemorrhaged cash.
+The rent,overdue for the third month in a row, loomed as large as a grand piano.

+Danny, at 58, wasn't built for spreadsheets.
+He thrived on improvisation, not financial projections.
+But staring at the eviction notice, improvisation wouldn't pay the bills.
+He needed a new melody, a business riff.
+He remembered his granddaughter, Charlotte, a tech whiz studying something called "Lean Startups."
+The basic idea was to learn through a systematic approach of trial and error.
+As a musician used to practice, it made total sense.

+Over steaming mugs of chamomile tea (Danny couldn't stomach coffee anymore), Charlotte explained.
+"Forget the big plans, Grandpa.
+Let's test things out in small batches, like you do with your trumpet solos.
+Using small failures to create big wins.
+You know, like when you learn how to play a new tune."
+The light bulb flickered on above Danny’s head.
+He wouldn't chase a single, risky venture.
+He'd play multiple smaller tunes, see which tunes the audience (customers) liked or didn't like.

+Their first gig (experiment)?
+A pop-up jazz bar in a nearby park.
+Danny dusted off his trumpet, its sheen dulled from disuse.
+Charlotte, with her infectious enthusiasm, whipped up social media buzz.
+The park, bathed in the golden glow of the setting sun,became an impromptu concert hall.
+Danny’s fingers, surprisingly nimble, coaxed life back into the old horn.
+The crowd, a mix of curious teenagers and nostalgic retirees, swayed to the music.
+The hat Danny held at the end overflowed with bills, not coins.
+Not a fortune, but enough for him to buy groceries and feel a spark of hope.

+Next, he and Charlotte refreshed the restaurant’s menu.
+They ditched the generic burger options and went all in on Danny's own history.
+The menu became a musical odyssey, a tribute to the greats he played alongside.
+The "Dizzy Gillespie" featured a dizzying array of toppings – kimchi, pickled onions, and a secret sriracha mayo – a flavor explosion mirroring Dizzy's innovative bebop style.
+The "Billie Holiday Burger" was a melancholic masterpiece, a juicy patty cradled in a pretzel bun, draped with melty swiss cheese and caramelized onions, a hint of sweetness amidst the savory, reflecting Billie's soulful voice.

+The response was electric.
+Foodies with a penchant for the past flocked to "The Blues Burger Joint."
+The quirky menu items became conversation starters, the playlists added a whole new dimension to the dining experience.
+People weren't just grabbing a burger; they were embarking on a musical journey with each bite.

+Slowly, but surely, the melody of Danny's business started to change.
+The once-hemorrhaging "Blues Burger Joint" was now a bustling hub, a testament to Danny's willingness to adopt Lean business practices.
+Danny "Fingers" Fontana, had found a new rhythm, a delicious fusion of food, music, and the internet, proving that even in the twilight of his career, he could still create something beautiful, something that resonated with the audience.

+TLDR
+You can apply an antifragile mindset to business.
+The Lean Startup strategy is a good example of it.

+Fail your way to success
+In this chapter, I've told stories about being fragile (Roderigo), being resilient (August), and antifragile (Danny).
+Almost daily, we have to deal with failure and improvement.
+Your app updates (bug fixes) constantly, whether you know it or not.
+The thesis of this chapter is you can upgrade your mindset so now even little errors How can we take failure and grow from it?
+Can mistakes be good for you?

 ## Why this works
 - The body naturally overcompensates (via  hormesis) to repair / build-up itself.
 - People can behave in ways that override their emotions.